Class Code: 04345

-Assists a supervisor by performing, in accordance with set procedures, policies, and standards, such duties as instructing employees about tasks, answering questions about procedures and policies, distributing and balancing the work load and checking works; may make occasional suggestions on appointments, promotions, and reassignments.
+Assists the supervisor by instructing employees, answering questions and, distributing, balancing and checking work; may make suggestions on appointments, promotions, performance and reassignments.

 Inspects the manufacture of asphalt concrete and Portland cement concrete at contractor plants by sampling, grading, and analyzing raw materials used in the materials manufacturing process for highway construction and maintenance projects within a Highway Division field district.